 Historically, science assumed a new era when Mesopotamians attempted to record numerical data for observations.
 History also indicates that human curiosity in the workings of the universe always existed.
 Whereas the Greeks relied on empirical studies, it was in the Muslim Golden Age that universal theories started to develop and be verified by experiments.
 From this point forward, science was handled almost exclusively by scientists from Muslim, Christian, or Jewish backgrounds.

 The modern culture of science was established by followers of religions which can all be traced back to Ibrahim.
 The faith element in which the unity of creation exists has been behind the outstanding achievements of science until this day.
-From Muslim scientists to the scholars of the age of Isaac Newton until the scientists of modern history such as Michael Faraday, James Clark Maxwell, Max Plank, and Albert Einstein, God was always mentioned as part of their explanation of how the universe operates.
+From Muslim scientists such as Al-Farabi, Ibn Sina, and Al-Khwarizmi to the scholars of the age of Isaac Newton until the scientists of modern history such as Michael Faraday, James Clark Maxwell, Max Plank, and Albert Einstein, God was always mentioned as part of their explanation of how the universe operates.
 Although their belief in a “personal God” and their religious ideas would vary, they all believed that a singular intelligent Being and His universal laws were behind the cosmic order all around us.
 It was the method of Ibrahim again that established the culture of modern science.

-Interestingly, while the followers of Abrahamic faiths developed the culture of science, the scientific development of Chinese scholars was impeded due to their refusal to accept universal laws.
+Interestingly, while the followers of the three Abrahamic faiths developed the culture of science, the scientific development of Chinese scholars was impeded due to their refusal to accept universal laws.
 According to Needham in his series of books Science and Civilization in China, the Chinese philosophy and belief which differed from monotheism prevented them from developing a universal view of scientific law and very much slowed the development of science all together for them.
 Needham writes:

 It was not that there was no order in Nature for the Chinese, but rather that it was not an order ordained by a rational personal being, and hence there was no guarantee that other rational personal beings would be able to spell out in their own earthly languages the pre-existing divine code of laws which he had previously formulated.
 There was no confidence that the code of Nature’s laws could be unveiled and read, because there was no assurance that a divine being, even more rational than ourselves, had every formulated such a code capable of being read.
 One feels, indeed, that the Taoists, for example, would have scorned such an idea as being too naive to be adequate to the subtlety and complexity of the universe as they intuited it.